joakimk/docker_services/README.md

 ### Custom environment variables

 You can add custom environment variables (like $PGPORT) in [DockerServices.CustomEnvironment](/lib/docker_services/custom_environment.ex).
 This requires [rebuilding docker\_services from source](#development).
 Pull requests with custom envs are welcome.
 If you feel the env you add isn't useful to anyone else, then let's discuss other options (config files, etc).

+**Getting a custom binary by just editing on github:** You can fork docker_services and then follow your fork on circleci (https://circleci.com/gh/YOUR_USER/docker_services), the binary including your changes will be available as an artifact when the build completes (haven't tested this, but it should work).

 Heroku compatibility: